 Have someone on call to text when you want to unblock the number.
 Have someone be willing to come pick you up when you’re feeling the need to go back to him.

 And as soon as you can, get help.
 Go to a licensed therapist and begin to heal.
 It’s never too soon to get help.
-It’s not a weakness.
-It’s the greatest form of strength.
+It’s not a weakness but the greatest form of strength.

 “But Karleigh, I don’t want to hurt his feelings.”

 Girl, why did you leave?
 Do you think he cared about your feelings when he was abusing you?
 Now is not the time to worry about anyone’s feelings but yours.

 The concept of hoovering is sick at best and detrimental at the worst.
 If you’ve been sucked into it in the past, know that you’re not alone.
 It’s happened to me and women all over the world.
 You’re never as alone as you feel.
 If you suspect that this is happening right now, my biggest suggestion is to get your support group and go no contact right this second.